-The process of osmotic dehydration followed by tray drying was studied on grapes for raisin preparation.
+College of Agricultural Engineering and Technology, Jalgaon, BULDANA (M.S.)
+INDIA The process of osmotic dehydration followed by tray drying was studied on grapes for raisin preparation.
 Grapes were dried out by osmosis using sugar syrup at grapes to sugar syrup ratio of 1:4, which were than dried in a commercial tray dryer maintained at 50°C temperature to obtained raisin.
-The grapes were dipped in sugar syrup of 60, 65 and 70°B concentration in beakers having fruit to syrup ratio 1:4 at 40, 45 and 50°C temperature and time of immersion was 6, 7 and 8 h for osmotic dehydration.
+The grapes were dipped in sugar syrup of 60, 65 and 70°B concentration in beakers having fruit to syrup ratio 1:4 at 40, 45 and 50°C temperature and time of immersion was 6, 7 and 8 hr for osmotic dehydration.
 The effective diffusivity for water loss and solid gain were determined by Factorial Completely Randomized Block Design.
-From this it was concluded that, acidity and ascorbic acid decreases with increase in syrup concentration, temperature of solution and time of concentration and Total, reducing and non-reducing sugar increased with increase in syrup concentration, temperature of solution and time of immersion.
+From this it was concluded that, acidity and ascorbic acid decreases with increase in syrup concentration, temperature of solution and time of concentration.

-Key words : Osmotic dehydration, Chemical composition, Raisin, Grape.

-G rape (Vitis vinifera L.) is well known for its medicinal properties and refreshing fruit in the world.
-Grape is grown under a variety of soil and climatic condition in three distinct agro-climatic zones in India.
+Key words: Osmotic dehydration, Chemical composition and raisin rape (Vitis vinifera L.) is well known for its medicinal properties and refreshing fruit in the world.
+Grape is grown under variety of soil and climatic condition in three distinct agro-climatic zones in India.
 The total world production of grapes is estimated to about 63 million tonnes, which amount to about 16 per cent of total fruit production.
 The area, production and the productivity of grapes in India is 42,600 ha, 1.1 million tones and 25.4 t/ha, respectively.
-Maharashtra is the leading state and rank first in area and production i.e. 27,000 ha and 67,000 tonnes, respectively.
+Maharashtra is the leading state and ranks first in area and production i.e. 27,000 ha and 67,000 tonnes, respectively.